QuanosSolutions/FastPack/readme.md

 * **Speed**: FastPack uses all your cores for packing and unpacking
 * **Filtering**: FastPack allows include/exclude filters during pack and unpack
 * **Comparison**: FastPack allows comparison of 2 archives without the need to unpack the content
-* **Cross-Platform**: Run on Windows, Linux and OSX
+* **Cross-Platform**: Runs on Windows, Linux and OSX

 # Sponsors

 ## Quanos Solutions GmbH

-Quanos gave us the time to create/maintain/publish this great tool.
+[Quanos](http://quanos.com) gave us the time to create/maintain/publish this great tool.

 [![Quanos Solutions GmbH](docs/images/sponsors/quanos.gif)](http://quanos.com)

+[Quanos](http://quanos.com) - that is the association of software experts who develop unique software products and solutions for after-sales, service and technical documentation.
+More than 1000 customers worldwide trust in the innovative, successful and sustainable technology of Quanos.

+Our 270 employees have more than 20 years of market experience and contribute to the uniqueness of Quanos: We work closely together, complement each other and benefit from each other's know-how.

+True to our motto: **"Passion for smart information"**, we live our mission every day: we empower human to machine communication.

+Follow your passion for CODE at Quanos and join our great team.
+Check out our current vacancies [here](https://karriere.quanos.com/de?id=2f581a).

 # Installation (.NET Global Tool)